suxhi-space/OSFR-Launcher-MacOS/README.md

 ### Getting Started
 **Note:** This app is a container.
-Everything done will be store within the app.
-SO PLEASE DO NOT SHARE your app with anyone else.
+So login information and servers are saved within.
+SO PLEASE DO NOT SHARE your .app with anyone else.

 #### Installation
 1. Navigate to the **[Releases page](https://github.com/suxhi-space/OSFR-Launcher-MacOS/releases/latest)**.